Effects of Near-Field Hydrodynamic Interactions on Bacterial Dynamics Near a Solid Surface: Results

+During the bacterial surface entrapment process, only hydrodynamic and DLVO interactions are considered.
+Bacterial surface entrapment is typically divided into three sequential stages: approach, reorientation, and surface swimming~\cite{Bianchi2017,Bianchi2019,Liu2025D}.
+Near a no-slip solid surface, a stable fixed point $\{h^{*},\Psi^{*}\}$ exists within the phase plane $\{h,\Psi\}$~\cite{Shum2010,Shum2015}, where the bacterium performs stable circular motions on the surface.
+Fig.~\ref{fig:fig4} illustrates the dependence of stable heights ($h^{*}$) and stable inclination angles ($\Psi^{*}$) on the Debye length, with curves shown for varying zeta potentials.
+These stable states are mainly determined by the bacterial morphology and the Debye length~\cite{Liu2025D}.

-On a no-slip solid surface, there exists a stable fixed point $\{h^{*},\Psi^{*}\}$ in the phase plane $\{h,\Psi\}$~\cite{Shum2010,Shum2015}, where the bacterium performs stable circular motions on the surface.
-Experimental studies have revealed that the radius of curvature is dependent on the bacterial swimming speed~\cite{Liu2024}.
-The horizontal translational and vertical rotational velocities of bacteria are solely determined by this stable fixed point $\{h^{*},\Psi^{*}\}$, with fixed bacterial morphology and motor rotation rate.
-Bacteria swim in circular motion near a solid surface during the surface swimming stage~\cite{Lauga2006}.
-The radius of curvature, $r$, of the circular motion is given by~\cite{Liu2025D}
+Experimental observations have revealed that the radius of curvature is dependent on the bacterial swimming speed~\cite{Liu2024}.
+Under conditions of fixed bacterial morphology and motor rotation rate, the horizontal translational velocity and vertical rotational velocity of bacteria are solely determined by the stable fixed point $\{h^{*},\Psi^{*}\}$.
+Bacteria exhibit circular motion near a solid surface during the surface swimming stage~\cite{Lauga2006}.
+The radius of curvature, $r$, of this circular motion is given by~\cite{Liu2025D}